just-jeb/angular-builders/packages/custom-webpack/README.md

 In this example `loaders` entry from Angular CLI webpack config will be _replaced_ with loaders entry from `extra-webpack.config.js`.
 The plugins from `extra-webpack.config.js` will override the corresponding plugins from Angular CLI webpack config.

+# Custom webpack config object
+This object defines your custom webpack configuration.
+It is defined by the following properties:
+ - `path`: path to the extra webpack configuration, defaults to `webpack.config.js`.
+    Notice that this configuration shall contain only modifications and additions, you don't have to specify the whole webpack confgiuration.
+    Thus, if you'd like to add some options to `style-loader` (which already there because of default Angular configuration), you only have to specify this part of the loader:

+        {
+          test: /\.css$/,
+          use: [
+            {loader: 'style-loader', options: {...}}
+          ]
+        }

+    The builder will take care of merging the delta with the existing configuration provided by Angular.

+    The only exception is `plugins` that are not merged by default.
+If you want to add some functionality to `AngularCompilerPlugin` you have to specify the whole configuration for this plugin (including your modifications) and use `replaceDuplicatePlugins` option (see below).
+    The is an [ongoing work](https://github.com/meltedspark/angular-builders/issues/30) to fix this behavior.
+ - `mergeStrategies`: webpack config merge strategies, can be `append | prepend | replace` per webpack config entry.
+Defaults to `append`.
+    - `append`: appends the given entry configuration (in custom webpack config) to the existing Angular CLI webpack configuration.
+    - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
+The custom loaders config will be added to the _beginning_ of the existing loaders array.
+    - `replace`: replaces the given entry configuration entirely.
+The custom webpack config will replace the Angular CLI webpack config (for this particular entry).
+      See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info.
+ - `replaceDuplicatePlugins`: Defaults to `false`.
+If `true`, the plugins in custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration.
 # Further reading

  - [Customizing Angular CLI 6 build  -  an alternative to ng eject](https://medium.com/@meltedspark/customizing-angular-cli-6-build-an-alternative-to-ng-eject-a48304cd3b21)